weaversa/cryptol-course/labs/SAW/Game/GameOutline.md

     - It has so many SAW behaviors to consider (so fairly complicated), and I have not written a SAW contract for it
   - Just from SAW.md: `selfDamage`
     - Intended to be an example of field aliasing and show SAW complaining about "Memory not disjoint", but the Python API resolves it
+  - Just from SAW.md: `initScreen`
+    - Intended to be an example of where SAW cannot resolve nested defines, but the Python API resolves it